mnowotnik/fzshell/README.md

 ### Basic configuration

 fzshell needs a configuration file to load completion definitions.
-By default, it loads them from: **~/.config/fzshell/fzshell.yaml**
+By default, it loads them from:

+**~/.config/fzshell/fzshell.yaml**

 However, this can be changed by the variable `$FZSHELL_CONFIG` that should point to a valid configuration.

-Below you can see an example configuration file:
+Below, you can see an example configuration file:

 ```yml
 completions: